joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-12-27-physics-covariant-derivative.md

     \end{align}
 $$

+At the point of evaluation, where the flat coordinates $X$ are defined, the metric entries are $\Delta_{ij}$ and the Christoffel symbols are zero since we're in an orthonormal coordinate system.
+So, the covariant derivative of the metric $D_\ell g_{mn}$ is equal to zero.
+Since the covariant derivative is a tensor, the covariant derivative of the metric tensor is zero in all frames.

 <!-- ## Derivative of the metric tensor

 We can also use the flat coordinates $X$ to learn that the covariant derivative of the metric tensor is zero in all frames $\widetilde{X}.$